 The Recruitment Innovation Center (RIC) provides Duke’s clinical research community with connections, collaborations and resources to support efficient and effective engagement, recruitment and retention, including strategic planning, data-driven tactics, and patient engagement resources.

-RIC’s tailored one-on-one consultation services, studios and training options include:
+RIC’s free, tailored one-on-one consultation services, studios and training options include:

 - Feasibility assessments and data-driven cohort discovery

 - Review and editing of patient facing materials (consents, flyers, web content, etc.)

 - Effective protocol design and development options (minimize the burdens of participation with a feasible schedule of events and eligibility criteria)

 - Tailored recruitment regulations and best practices training

 Plain Language Mini-Consults: Our plain language mini-consult will provide you with a lay-summary of your research, bulleted statements and taglines that you can use in your advertising materials and a lay-friendly concise summary of your project that you can use in your informed consent form.

 MyChart Invitation language review, editing and formatting: Are you planning to use MyChart to send research invitations to potentially eligible patients?
 We can help you craft an engaging, informative invitation with a clear call to action.

 - Patient Engagement Studios: bring your research idea and materials to a group of trained and empowered patient research advocates; obtain feedback, insight and advice on your plans and materials to make them more patient-centered, lay-friendly, and feasible.